trasherdk/example-express-api-best-practices/README.md

 3. Use an existing format for error responses
 4. Send CORS response headers so web pages can call your API
 5. Separate your concerns

+This application also implements the techniques for sending "problem details" error responses which are described in my '[Send awesome structured error responses with Express](https://simonplend.com/send-awesome-structured-error-responses-with-express/)' blog post.

 ## Libraries and frameworks used